UTSGhost/AnkiGenerator/README.md

 2. **Generate Cards:**
    Open your browser and navigate to `http://127.0.0.1:5000`.
 Upload your vocabulary image and API key via the web interface and wait for the `.apkg` file to download automatically.

-### Option 2: If you want to hack the code locally
+### Option 2: If you want to run or modify the core Python script directly on your machine:
 1. **Clone the repository:**

    ```bash